nguyenlinh0908/Blog_React/README.md

-# About Blogs Pokemon
+# About Blogs React

-Blog have information about pokemon
+Blogs Page front-end built with reactjs